 How Do I Make My Photos And Images ADA Compliant?

-You probably already know that you need to make your images ADA compliant, so they are accessible to those with vision disabilities (can be blindness or partial blindness).
-Since they can’t see your images, you should provide them an alternative way to know what your photo is all about.
+You probably already know that you need to make your images ADA compliant, so they are accessible to those with vision disabilities.
+Whether they are blind or have partial sight, you need to provide them with an alternative way to understand the content of your images.

 How do you add ALT text to your images?

-One common misconception is that alt text is just for websites.
-It’s actually used in any document that includes images such as PDFs, Word documents, presentations, even Google Docs.
+A common misconception is that ALT text is only for websites.
+In reality, it’s needed anywhere you use images, such as PDFs, Word documents, presentations, or even Google Docs.

-Adding ALT text is largely dependent on the format that you’re displaying your images, whether on a website or within the content of a document.
-I’ve put together some quick instructions here to cover most of the formats you’re likely to encounter.
+Keep in mind that how you add ALT text all depends on the format you’re working with.
+That’s why I’ve put together some quick instructions below to help cover most of the formats you’re likely to encounter.
 Let’s dive in!

 Adding ALT text on your website

-Depending on how your website is built, the process for adding ALT text may be different but the end result is that you’re adding a description to each image for screen readers to out-loud.
-So let’s go over some of the common website platforms to show how to add this.
+Depending on how your website is built, the process for adding ALT text may vary.
+However, in every case, you’ll be adding a description so that screen readers can read your images out loud.
+Let’s look at how to do this on some of the most popular website platforms.

 Adding ALT text in WordPress

-After you upload an image to the Media Library, click on that image to edit its properties.
-Enter a short description of that image in the “Alternative Text” input like shown below.
-If you purchased a stock image, they often include a description within the metadata of the image that would display in the Caption field.
-You can usually copy that text to use as your ALT text.
+After uploading an image to the Media Library, click on it to edit its properties.
+Enter a short description of that image in the “Alternative Text” input, as shown below.

 Screenshot of editing alt text in the Media Library, one part of ADA compliance within WordPress

-To edit the ALT text for an image within a page or post, click on that image and then click on the edit icon.
-This will open an “Image details” dialogue where you add or update the Alternative Text.
-Make sure to click on the Update button to save your changes.
+To edit the ALT text for an image directly within a page or post, click on the image you want to update and then click on the edit (pencil) icon that appears.
+This will open the “image details” dialog box, where you can add or change the Alternative Text.

 Showing the image edit quick toolbar after an image is clicked on